Snow

 “This morning, at 8:30, PCPSPA will hold a public demonstration on lower Park Avenue to respond to the company’s latest proposal,” the union announced.
 The counteroffer includes a raise of less than 0.5% and the removal of key elements from the existing contract, prompting the union to take action.

-“We are asking for $21 an hour—$21 an hour with the same buying power as that $21 an hour several years ago.
+“We are asking for $23 an hour—$23 an hour with the same buying power as that $21 an hour several years ago.
 So we’re not asking for anything wild; we’re just trying to keep up with inflation and the cost of living in a mountain town,” shared Margaux Klingsmith, also a Business Manager for the Park City Professional Ski Patrol Association.
 “We love the community.
 We want to be out on the field, and we just hope that the company comes back with a proposal that allows us to continue doing our job well and professionally.”

 “We’re just out here to keep the public informed about the current progress of our contract.
-The most current offer that the company has given us equals about a half of a percent raise to everyone, which is not fair.”
-Graves shared.
+The most current offer that the company has given us equals about a half of a percent raise to everyone, which is not fair,” Graves shared.
 “We’re trying to ratify a contract that is in line with inflation rates, which are currently really high, and we see those inflation rates continuing to be high.
 We want to be able to thrive living in and around a mountain town, and right now it’s hard to survive on a lot of the wages we’re making.”

 • TAGGED: